-Get Singing encourages primary school children around the UK to sing together for wellbeing in playgrounds, assemblies and lessons on BBC Music Day on Thursday 26th September.
-It’s a fun, simple way of celebrating musical creativity and promoting wellbeing.
+Get Singing encouraged school children around the UK to sing together for wellbeing in playgrounds, assemblies and lessons on BBC Music Day on Thursday 26th September.
+Get Singing is a fun, simple way of celebrating musical creativity and promoting wellbeing.

 Young Voices are the organisers of the world’s largest children’s choirs and believe passionately in inspiring the next generation to find their love for music, having staged hundreds of concerts across the globe since 1996, with choirs of up to 8,000 singers.
 In the UK, over 150,000 children take part annually in performances held at arenas across the country.

-Sing Up places singing at the heart of education by providing a complete singing package through a digital music platform, termly magazine and training.
+Sing Up places singing at the heart of education by providing a complete singing package through a digital music platform.
 The resources are designed to act as a complete foundation for musical learning across a school, enabling educators to cultivate strong communities and healthy, happy and confident students.
 For BBC Music Day, Sing Up have published a set of resources to help celebrate the benefits of singing on children’s health and wellbeing, including a downloadable Healthy Schools pack, an activity plan for increasing self-esteem and more.
 Find out more here.

 Ex Cathedra is a leading UK choir and Early Music ensemble, which includes an award-winning education, participation and community programme.
 Singing Playgrounds trains children to lead others in singing-play in their school playgrounds.
 The project has been implemented in schools across the UK and internationally.